deciduously/music/post.md

 cat /dev/urandom | hexdump -v -e '/1 "%u\n"' | awk '{ split("0,2,4,5,7,9,11,12",a,","); for (i = 0; i < 1; i+= 0.0001) printf("%08X\n", 100*sin(1382*exp((a[$1 % 8]/12)*log(2))*i)) }' | xxd -r -p | aplay -c 2 -f S32_LE -r 16000
 ```

-The linked blogpost is considerably more brief and assumes a greater degree of background knowledge than this particular adventure, but that's not to discredit it at all - that write-up and Wikipedia were all I needed to complete this translation with absolutely not a clue how this whole thing worked going in.
-If you'd like the challenge of implementing this yourself blind, stop right here.
-Read just that, try it yourself in the language of your choice, come back when you get stuck.
-The stuff here should apply to whatever you've got unless you've gone real funky.
-This post does extend that functionality, so, you know, maybe still come back anyway.
+The linked blogpost is considerably more brief and assumes a greater degree of background knowledge than this one, but that's not to discredit it at all.
+That write-up and Wikipedia were all I needed to complete this translation with absolutely not a clue how this whole thing worked going in.
+If you'd like the challenge of implementing this yourself blind, _stop right here_.
+Read just that post and try to build this yourself in the language of your choice.
+Come back here when you get stuck.
+This should apply to whatever you've got going on by then unless you've gone real funky with it.
+This post does extend the functionality of the one-liner (you'd hope, at XXX lines), so, you know, maybe still come back anyway.

 Here's a step-by-step video demonstration of that [pipeline](https://en.wikipedia.org/wiki/Pipeline_%28Unix%29) in sequence: